 In following a strict timeline mandated by state law, the Mountain View Whisman School District has until Feb.
 1 to make a preliminary offer for where to put the charter school, which must include "reasonably equivalent" facilities financed by the district.
 In keeping with the fast-paced process, trustees considered five options that ranged from reasonable to outlandish.

-Another option -- which Superintendent Ayinde Rudolph admitted was untenable -- was to hastily redraw attendance boundaries with an eye towards earmarking classroom space for charter school students.
-This would essentially upend three years of planning for new school zones right in the middle of an open enrollment period, and Rudolph said he strongly recommends against what amounts to a 'surprise' change of plans.
+Another option — which Superintendent Ayinde Rudolph admitted was untenable — was to hastily redraw attendance boundaries with an eye toward earmarking classroom space for charter school students.
+This would essentially upend three years of planning for new school zones right in the middle of an open enrollment period, and Rudolph said he strongly recommended against what would amount to a "surprise" change of plans.

 "This is not an ideal situation, we're playing the cards that we're dealt," Rudolph said.
 "And it is my goal to the Stevenson community that I help mitigate this impact as much as possible and that we find a way to make this solution viable."